coherentsolutionsinc/aspnetcore-service-fabric-hosting/README.md

 > Starting from this point all configuration of the service is done through `serviceBuilder`.

-Now service configuration has to be bound to one of the `ServiceType`'s defined in the `ServiceManifest.xml`.
-This can be done by calling `.UseServiceType(...)` method with the name of `ServiceType`.
+Now service configuration has to be bound to one of the service type's defined in the `ServiceManifest.xml`.
+This can be done by calling `.UseServiceType(...)` method with the name of service type.

 ``` csharp
 private static void Main(string[] args)